 We know the typical carrot hybrid originated from a wild carrot.
 Over the centuries, gardeners cultivated carrots, turning the wild, white root first yellow and then orange.

-Today, there are hundreds of varieties of carrot hybrids the US gardener can choose to grow.
+Today, there are hundreds of varieties of carrot hybrids of the Apiaceae family the US gardener can choose to grow.
 Besides being delicious and nutritious, carrots also help your garden’s health by breaking up soil and increasing drainage.

 If you haven’t thought about growing carrots, you might decide that a hybrid carrot is worth cultivating.
 There are varieties of carrots perfect for fast harvests, rocky soil, sweet tooths, and many types that come in a dazzling array of colors.

 We will show you how to set up your garden for growing carrots and tell you how to grow carrot hybrids in containers.

 - Ideal Soil Conditions

 What is a Hybrid of Carrot?